RIKEN-RCCS/spark-k/docs/BUILDSPARK.md

     $ mvn install:install-file -Dfile=target/snappy-java-1.1.2.1.jar -DgroupId=org.xerial.snappy -DartifactId=snappy-java -Dversion=1.1.2.1 -Dpackaging=jar -DgeneratePom=true

-> (2016-07-21) The version of snappy is not the latest, but one specified in the patch.
-The optimization is changed from -O2 to -O, in the currently installed one.
-It is because it hits an assertion error when compiled with -O2.
+> (2016-07-21) The version of snappy used in this build is not the latest, but one specified in the patch.
+It needs to be changed from -O2 to -O of the optimization option.
+It hits an assertion error when compiled with -O2.

 ## 4. Apache Spark